CS @ UC Irvine · AI/ML · Neurosymbolic AI · Reasoning · Secure ML Inference

 Multi-Modal Fusion: Combine complementary information from different sensor types

-My contribution: Supported the visualization pipeline by extracting attention heatmaps and relevance maps from the trained encoder, demonstrating how the model attends to salient event-specific regions across different datasets (ImageNet, N-Caltech, UCF-Crime).
+My contribution: Supported the visualization pipeline by extracting attention heatmaps and relevance maps from the trained encoder, demonstrating how the model attends to salient event-specific regions across different datasets.

 Optimal Hyperdimensional Representation for Learning and Cognitive Computation